 Carte Blanche has been completed and has had several examples built to demonstrate the capabilities of the board.
 Examples include the popular Microsoft Z80 Softcard, the Stellation II 6809 Mill card and a standard VGA video card.

-A Field Programmable Gate Array-based Apple II compatible peripheral board
+The original FPGA based Apple II compatible peripheral board

 Carte Blanche and the Apple II Slots board in an FPGA based Apple II motherboard.

 Carte Blanche is capable of recreating existing cards as well as enabling new peripheral cards.
 We are exploring new options and the capabilities of Carte Blanche as we develop test applications and demonstrations for the card.
 For a summary of Carte Blanche's ability to replace existing cards please see "Carte Blanche AII replacement cards.pdf".

 Carte Blanche assemblies ready for diagnostics and programming.

 Final Carte Blanche assemblies going through burn-in testing.

 Although Carte Blanche schematics and source documents detail a particular set of IO peripherals as a fixed standard, Carte Blanche is able to program most of its IO to be any of the common logic interfaces available today.
 For example, through software programming an Input can be reconfigured as an Output or vice versa.
 Expected logic signalling levels are selectable from 3.3V, 2.5V and 1.8V (for speed only).
 Output drive current, such as 16mA, 12mA, 8mA etc are also selectable.
 Additional features such as programmable PullUp resistors, or PullDown resistors are available on all IO's, making interface and experimenting easy.

 For information regarding Carte Blanche's FPGA capabilities, see the following reference documentation from Xilinx;

 UG332 - Xilinx Spartan-3 Generation Configuration User Guide